balmebru/FishIDisease/README.md

 ![image](https://github.com/user-attachments/assets/70e6a829-8569-4ca9-a29b-65b1526eee39)

+The main issue is now two fold:

+- Determine the correct detection "depth" for multiple fishes behind each other (possibly applying a binary filter).
+- Create a validation step if a picture is even valid
+- Create a validation step if a mask is valid to be further processed

 ### Disease ID
 The main functionality processes the information extracted during the identification and segmentation step to classify fish health status.